bagwaa/richardbagshaw.co.uk/content/blog/stack-php-middleware/index.md

 ---
 title: Stack PHP Middleware
 date: "2015-02-12T16:52:01.197Z"
 description: In this post lets take a look at middleware and StackPHP
 featuredImage: "./header.jpg"
+icon: "./icon.png"
 author: "Richard Bagshaw"
 gitHubPageLink: "https://github.com/bagwaa/richardbagshaw.co.uk/blob/master/content/blog/stack-php-middleware/index.md"
 ---

 Middleware isn't something that exclusive to any particular framework and it has in fact been around for a long time.

 As a freelancer I frequently get to work on really interesting stuff, and recently I have been building a super lightweight custom framework based on illuminate components, one of the requirements was to build in an easy to use middleware component based on [StackPHP](https://stackphp.com/)